ajbouh/substrate/images/datasette/README.md

-Define a lens based on https://github.com/simonw/datasette
+Define a service based on https://github.com/simonw/datasette